dyakonoff/cuba-validation/README.md

 **Creating custom Field.Validator**

-Creation of a custom `Field.Validator` is not rocket science.
-Let's create for our simple product management [sample](validator-component/) a validator that would check the name of a product for swear words and doesn't let users to enter such products in the system.
+Creation of a custom `Field.Validator` is not rocket science as well.
+Let's create for our simple [product management sample](validator-component/) a validator that does check the name of a product for swear words and doesn't let users to enter such bad-named-products into the system.
 To do that, we need to perform the next steps:

-**1.** Create our custom `ProductNameValidator` class iplementing `Field.Validator` interface.
+**1.** Create our custom `ProductNameValidator` class implementing `Field.Validator` interface.

 ```java
 public class ProductNameValidator implements Field.Validator {